gvwilson/thirdbit/src/ideas/nwit.md

 1. Chen et al 2023: Why Not Mitigate Vulnerabilities in Helm Charts?
 "We conduct a mixed-methods study on 11,035 Helm Charts affected by 10,982 fixable vulnerabilities…the complexity of a Chart correlates with the number of vulnerabilities, and the official Charts do not contain fewer vulnerabilities compared to unofficial Charts…The use of automated [mitigation] strategies is low as automation has…a high number of false positives…" <https://arxiv.org/abs/2312.15350>

-1. Florath & Kiraly 2023: LLM Interactive Optimization of Open Source Python Libraries–Case Studies and Generalization.
+1. Florath & Kiraly 2023: LLM Interactive Optimization of Open Source Python Libraries-Case Studies and Generalization.
 "We find that contemporary LLMs… are surprisingly adept at optimizing energy and compute efficiency.
 However, this is only the case…with a human expert in the loop…Nonetheless, we were surprised by how few iterations were required to achieve substantial performance improvements that were not obvious to the expert in the loop." <https://arxiv.org/abs/2312.14949>

-1. Guenes et al: "Impostor Phenomenon in Software Engineers" <https://arxiv.org/abs/2312.03966>
+1. Guenes et al: "Impostor Phenomenon in Software Engineers" <https://arxiv.org/abs/2312.03966> Finds that 52.7% of software engineers experience frequent to intense levels of impostor phenomenon, that women suffer at a significantly higher proportion (60.6%) than men (48.8%), and more frequent impostor feelings in Asian (67.9%) and Black (65.1%) than in White (50.0%) software engineers."

 1. Gao et al 2023: '"Add more config detail": A Taxonomy of Installation Instruction Changes'. <https://arxiv.org/abs/2312.03250> Having every student team in an undergrad software engineering class try to install and run every other team's software using only the instructions in the latter's README would be an interesting exercise :-)

-1. Dinh et al 2023: "Large Language Models of Code Fail at Completing Code with Potential Bugs" <https://arxiv.org/abs/2306.03438>
+1. Dinh et al 2023: "Large Language Models of Code Fail at Completing Code with Potential Bugs" <https://arxiv.org/abs/2306.03438> Finds that "…the presence of potential bugs significantly degrades the generation performance of LLMs."

 1. Li et al: "Exploring Multi-Programming-Language Commits and Their Impacts on Software Quality: An Empirical Study on Apache Projects" finds, among other things, that issues in multi-programming-language commits take significantly longer to be resolved and introduce more bugs than commits in a single programming language. <https://arxiv.org/abs/2311.08424> As much as I like Python, I gotta say, TypeScript front and back is looking pretty compelling…

 1. Sajadi et al: "Interpersonal Trust in OSS: Exploring Dimensions of Trust in GitHub Pull Requests" The authors investigate various dimensions of trust to identify the ways trusting behavior can be observed in OSS, then sample a set of 100 GitHub pull requests from Apache Software Foundation projects, to analyze and demonstrate how each dimension of trust can be exhibited.
 I think handbooks for software engineering teams have to include ideas like these to be useful. <https://arxiv.org/abs/2311.04767v1>

-1. Saavedra et al: "GitBug-Actions: Building Reproducible Bug-Fix Benchmarks with GitHub Actions" is a neat idea—the authors mine GitHub Actions to detect bug fixes, then use that data to build a benchmark suite for automatic program repair and fault localization tools. <https://arxiv.org/abs/2310.15642>
+1. Saavedra et al: "GitBug-Actions: Building Reproducible Bug-Fix Benchmarks with GitHub Actions" is a neat idea-the authors mine GitHub Actions to detect bug fixes, then use that data to build a benchmark suite for automatic program repair and fault localization tools. <https://arxiv.org/abs/2310.15642>

 1. Butler et al: "Objectives and Key Results in Software Teams: Challenges, Opportunities and Impact on Development" finds (among other things) that "…tracking, measuring and setting goals is hard work, regardless of tools used.
 Middle management seems to be a critical component of the translation of lofty goals to actionable work items." <https://arxiv.org/abs/2311.00236>